pratap3124/Collaborative-Text-Editor/README.md

-# Collaborative-Text-Editor
+# Invoice Generator
-A collaborative text editor is a software tool that allows multiple users to work together in real-time on editing a document or piece of text.
-These editors often provide features such as simultaneous editing, real-time updates, and commenting to facilitate collaboration among users who may be in different locations.
+An **Invoice Generator** is a software tool that automates the creation of invoices and payment receipts.
+It allows users to input transaction details, generate itemized bills, calculate totals (including taxes and discounts), and export invoices in formats like PDF.
+This system helps streamline billing processes, reduce manual errors, and improve financial record-keeping.